OnFireByte/My_Profile/README.md

 # About Me!

 Hi 👋, I'm Pakin, a 20 years old college student, you can call me Byte/Bright!
-I'm interested in web development in general both Front-End and Back-End.
-I'm considered myself beginner in world of programming 👶
+I'm interested in web development in general both Front-End and Back-End (leaning into back-end rn).
+I'm considered myself beginner in world of software development 👶

 ## Education